Rigid Surface Operator and Symbol Invariant of Partitions: Contributions to symbol of rows of partition

-Summary, we get the following lemma. \begin{lemma} The contributions to symbol are the same for the same pairwise rows in the $B_n$, $D_n$, and $C_n$ theories. \end{lemma}
+Summary, we get the following lemma. \begin{lemma} A pairwise rows of partitions in the $B_n$, $D_n$, and $C_n$ theories has the same contributions to symbol. \end{lemma}

-Next we study the rows of partitions which have the same contribution to symbol with different lengths.
-According to Table \ref{tsyn}, the bottom row of odd pairwise rows has the same contribution to symbol as the top row of even pairwise rows which has one more box as shown in Fig.(\ref{abab}).
-Without an explanation in the following sections, the gray box is the box appended and the black box is the box omitted.
-The contribution to symbol of the row $b$ with length $2n+1$ is
+Now we study the rows of partitions which have the same contribution to symbol with different lengths.
+According to Table \ref{tsyn}, the bottom row of an odd pairwise rows has the same contribution to symbol as that of the top row of an even pairwise rows with one more box.
+Examples are shown in Fig.(\ref{abab}).
+Without an explanation, the gray boxes denote the box appended and the black boxes denote the boxes omitted in the following sections.
+The contribution to symbol of the row $b$ with length $2n+1$ in the $B_n$ theory is

-which is the same as the contribution of the row $b$ in the $D_n$ theory as shown in Fig.(\ref{abab}).
+which is the same as the contributions of the rows $b1$, $b2$, and $b3$ in the $B_n$, $C_n$, and $D_n$ theories, respectively.

-According to Table \ref{tsyn}, the top row of even pairwise rows have the same contribution to symbol as the bottom row of odd pairwise rows which has one less box as shown in Fig.(\ref{ababe}).
-The contribution to symbol of the row $b$ with length $2n$ is
+According to Table \ref{tsyn}, the top row of an even pairwise rows has the same contribution to symbol as that of the bottom row of an odd pairwise rows with one less box.
+Examples are shown in Fig.(\ref{ababe}).
+The contribution to symbol of the row $b$ with length $2n$ in the $B_n$ theory is

-which is the same as that of the row $b$ with length $2n-1$ in the $D_n$ theory as shown in Fig.(\ref{ababe}).
+which is the same as that of the rows $b1$, $b2$, and $b3$ in the $B_n$, $C_n$, and $D_n$ theories, respectively.

-Summary, the contribution to symbol of a row has the form as shown in Tables {\ref{tsynu}} and \ref{tsyno}.
-According to Tables \ref{tsynu} and \ref{tsyno}, we have the following proposition. \begin{proposition} The contribution to symbol of the first row of odd pairwise rows with length $L$ is the same as that of the second row of even pairwise rows with length $L+1$ in the same theory or in different theories.
-The contribution to symbol of the second row of odd pairwise rows with length $L$ is the same as that of the first row of even pairwise rows with length $L-1$ in the same theory or in different theories. \end{proposition}
+Summary, we have the following proposition. \begin{proposition} The contribution to symbol of the bottom row of an odd pairwise rows with length $L$ is the same as that of the top row of an even pairwise rows with length $L+1$.
+And the contribution to symbol of the top row of an odd pairwise rows with length $L$ is the same as that of the bottom row of an even pairwise rows with length $L-1$. \end{proposition} \begin{flushleft} This proposition is equivalent to the contents of Tables {\ref{tsynu}} and \ref{tsyno}.
+Compared with Table \ref{tsy}, the conclusions of Tables {\ref{tsynu}} and \ref{tsyno} are not limited to certain theory.
+As shown in Fig.(\ref{ppa}), the rows $a$ and $b$ form a pairwise rows of the first partition.
+The second partition is obtained from the first one by omitting the rows under the row $a$, so it is a partition in the $C_n$ theory.
+The third partition is obtained from the first one by omitting the rows under the row $b$, so it is a partition in the $B_n$ or $D_n$ theories, depending on the parity of the length of row $a$.
+So partitions can be obtained from partitions in different theories.
+This picture explain that the row with the same location in a pairwise rows would have the same contribution to symbol in different theories. \end{flushleft}